tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ```

 You see, they are wrapped in another region with a starting position, and an ending position.
 This time
-it is brackets (`[]`).
+it is square brackets (`[]`).
 This lets the computer know that these letters belong together.
 A subtle caveat
-is that strings actually contain another value in their array to tell the computer where the string
+is that strings actually contain another value, typically inferred by the computer, in their array to tell the
-ends.
+computer where the string ends.
 In C it would look like this:

 ```c
 ['B', 'o', 'b', 'a', '\0']